wagtail/wagtail/docs/topics/pages.md

 This method can also be overridden for complete control over page rendering.

-For example, here\'s a way to make a page respond with a JSON representation of itself:
+For example, here's a way to make a page respond with a JSON representation of itself:

 ```python
 from django.http import JsonResponse